cwy20030/ActiGlobe/contributing.md

 the project, please update your fork with the latest changes before starting new work.

-## General Guideline on Liscening, Documentation and Code Contribution 📋
+## Gemeral Guideline on Liscening, Documentation and Code Contribution 📋

 As with most R package development, contributions to `ActiGlobe` are encouraged to familiarize themselves with